Undertow (Drenge album)

 Undertow is the second album by Drenge released on 6 April 2015.
 Their first release since expanding to a three-piece with the addition of bassist Rob Graham, who played on three tracks, the album was produced by Ross Orton and recorded at McCall Sound Studios in late 2014.

 The album was announced on 27 January 2015 and the band performed a track from it on The Late Show with David Letterman the same day, their first appearance on American television.

 The album's release was followed by a UK tour in April 2015.

 The first single to be taken from the album, "We Can Do What We Want", was released in January 2015.

+Critical response

+Drenge's second record was well received by critics.
+DIY Magazine awarded the album a perfect score calling Drenge "a band finding their feet before taking to the skies."
+The continued: "The brilliance of ‘Undertow’ is in knowing just how much more Drenge can achieve."
+The Guardian described Undertow as "the sound of a band who’ve found their murky flow" and "an album that will pull you under."
+The NME said the album marks Drenge as the "UK’s most brilliantly disorderly band."
+The Line of Best Fit declared: "Drenge make a bloodied mess of the idea 'second album syndrome.'"
+They continued: "Their second album continues the work of the first, a yardstick for the heavy guitar sound, and is in its own way as hard hitting, visceral and effortlessly brilliant."
+They awarded the album a score of 8.5.